Can You Put 29 Inch Wheels On A 26 Inch Bike

 We bet you can!
 Yes, you heard me right.
-You can put the 29 inch wheels on a modified full suspension 26 inch bike frame.
-For that, you will just need to be specialized and comfortable in basic bike modifications.
+You can put the 29-inch wheels on a modified full-suspension 26-inch bike frame.
+For that, you must be specialized and comfortable in basic bike modifications.
 How am I so sure?
-Because I have done the research and implemented it on my 26-inch full-suspension mountain bike.
-During the research, I have read many experts’ advice, some experts said it’s not possible, and some said it is possible.
-Here I have found the gap and tried to find a trick after carefully observing experts’ advice and then implementing the techniques with my bike.
+I did the research and implemented it on my 26-inch full-suspension mountain bike.
+During the research, I read many experts’ advice; some said it was impossible, and some said it was possible.
+Here, I have found the gap and tried to find a trick after carefully observing experts’ advice and then implementing the techniques with my bike.
 Interested in knowing more to clear this confusion and know my success recipe?

 Be with me till the end, and I am sure you will be knowledgeable about this good idea and can do it yourself.

 This tricky question has a trickier answer.
-As we said above, you can put 29inch wheels on a 26 inch bike, but you need to do some modifications to your bike.
+As we said above, you can put 29-inch wheels on a 26-inch bike, but you need to modify your bike.

-First, we have to be clear about whether your bike is an mtb bike or a road bike?
+First, we must be clear about whether your bike is an MTB or a road bike.
 Because both bikes have differences.
-An mtb bike has a rigid frame where only 29-inch wheels can fit on a 29-inch frame.
+An MTB bike has a rigid frame; only 29-inch wheels can fit on a 29-inch frame.
 But if you have a road bike that too is a full-suspension one, it will allow you to put different sizes of wheels on top of it.
-Most of us do this to use an mtb bike on-road.
-We want to put skinny tires on mtb bikes with the purpose of using them on a flat road with faster speed.
+Most of us do this to use an MTB bike on-road.
+We want to put skinny tires on MTB bikes to be used on flat roads at faster speeds.

-Tire clearance is very important in this case, and you need to have enough clearance to take care of it.
+Tire clearance is very important in this case, and you must have enough clearance to take care of it.
 Either you have to face trouble handling disc brakes with a bit bigger wheels than the 26-inch rim.
-You have to buy an adapter for the rear wheel and use it as your front tire to make it right.
+You must buy an adapter for the rear wheel and use it as your front tire to make it right.

 The wheel size you will get after installing 29-inch rims is 522/100-9.
-The 27-inch rim and spokes are closest in terms of setup to the 29er wheel.
-If a bike has 522 front hub spacing, it means that it can use a rigid fork with 522mm axle spacing.
-A single-speed bike with a 27-inch wheel provides even better handling than a pure trail hardcore bike on technical downhill routes and freshly fallen snow, just with slight rim adjustment to increase the hub’s outer diameter for larger 29-inch rims.
+The 27-inch rim and spokes are closest in terms of setup to the 29-inch wheel.
+A bike with 522 front hub spacing can use a rigid fork with 522mm axle spacing.
+A single-speed bike with a 27-inch wheel provides even better handling than a pure trail hardcore bike on technical downhill routes and freshly fallen snow, with slight rim adjustment to increase the hub’s outer diameter for larger 29-inch rims.

-You just have to adjust the handlebars to make them consistent with the wheel size, adjust the seat tube, seat post, and the front section of the frame with a trunnion.
+You have to adjust the handlebars to make them consistent with the wheel size and adjust the seat tube, seat post, and the front section of the frame with a trunnion.

-You also need to adjust your main chainring by putting it into different positions after adjusting the seat tube angle.
+After adjusting the seat tube angle, you must also adjust your main chainring by putting it into different positions.
 This will give you a more appropriate range of motion for the rider’s neck while riding downhill or hard pedaling.

 Benefits Of Putting The 29 inch Wheels on a 26 Inch Bike